zackstrickler/scripts/README.md

 ### [Security Script](./Security%20Script.ps1)

-The **Security Script** is designed to enhance system security by performing tasks like disabling unnecessary services, applying security configurations, and running system scans.
-It ensures that the system is hardened against potential vulnerabilities.
+The **Security Script** is designed to take a scan report, and take in a list of computers, and cross reference the report and the KBs installed on the Computers to make sure that they are installed and implemented correctly.

 ### [Shutdown Script](./Shutdown%20Script.ps1)

 The **Shutdown Script** automates the shutdown process for a Windows system.
-It allows for controlled shutdown or restart operations, useful for system maintenance or energy-saving measures in environments that require frequent shutdown operations.
+It takes Computer names from an external list and shuts them off.

 ## Work in Progress 🛠️